 Now we wait!
 It's the weekend, so I'll need to wait until Monday for the mail to go out.
 It says I’ll receive an email when my results are ready in about one week.

-I received an email today to inform that the lab has received my sample and I should receive my results within the next 5 business days.
+I received an email today to inform that the lab has received my blood sample and I should receive my results within the next 5 business days.
 Good to know my sample made it to the lab!

 Today I received an email that said my results have been reviewed by a certified physician and can be viewed by logging into my dashboard.
 It feels like Christmas!